SoftSec-KAIST/Reassessor/README.md

 ddisasm.s  retrowrite.s
 ```

-Note that each tool supports different sets of binaries: `Ramblr` only works
+Note that each reassembly tool supports different sets of binaries: `Ramblr` only
-with non-PIE binaries and `RetroWrite` only works with x86-64 PIE binaries.
+works with non-PIE binaries and `RetroWrite` only works with x86-64 PIE binaries.
 Thus, `preprocessing` module will generate a different set of reassembly files
 depending on binary files.